josrah/valuables/README.md

 # valuables by Josefin Rahm

 ## Introduction
-This was a project for PROG2 @ Stockholm University.
+This was a project for PROG2 @ Stockholm University that tested class hierarchy for valuables.
+There is no main method to run the code.